How to start a cleaning business in Canada: your guide

 3. Register your business

-Some common permits and licences include:
+Common permits and licences for cleaning businesses include:

 4. Set up your finances

-Open a business bank account to keep your personal and business finances separate.
+Open a business bank account to keep personal and business finances separate.
 This makes tax filing easier and helps you look professional to clients.

-Get business insurance, such as general liability insurance, to protect against accidents or property damage.
 Plan your startup budget to cover registration, supplies, and marketing.
-You can apply for small business loans or grants.
-The Canada Small Business Financing Program has given more than $11 billion in loans to small businesses in the last 10 years.
+You can apply for small business loans or grants through the Canada Small Business Financing Program, which has provided more than $11 billion in loans over the last 10 years.

-Legal and administrative ($300 – $800):
+Legal and administrative ($300–800):

 - Business registration and CRA setup